geopython/diving-into-pygeoapi/workshop/content/docs/publishing/ogcapi-features.md

     See [the official documentation](https://docs.pygeoapi.io/en/latest/cql.html) for more information on CQL support

-Next, we are going to explore how-to publish vector data using a `GeoPackage` and a `Elasticsearch` backend.
+Next, we are going to explore how-to publish vector data using a `GeoPackage`.

 ## Publish a GeoPackage

 In the previous section we demonstrated the steps involved to add a dataset to pygeoapi and update the configuration.
-In this exercise we are going to publish another vector file, this time from a [GeoPackage](https://www.geopackage.org) (SQLite3) data source.
+In this exercise we are going to publish another vector file, this time from a [GeoPackage](https://www.geopackage.org) (SQLite3)
+Vector data source.

 !!! tip